-The Audit Committee of the seventh session of the Board of the Company comprises three independent nonexecutive Directors, namely Ms. Chen Jinrong, Mr. Wei Junhao and Mr. Choy Sze Chung Jojo.
+For the year ended 31 December 2024, the Audit Committee of the seventh session of the Board of the Company comprised three independent non-executive Directors, namely Ms. Chen Jinrong, Mr. Wei Junhao and Mr. Choy Sze Chung Jojo.
 The chairman of the Audit Committee is Ms. Chen Jinrong.